How Log-Barrier Helps Exploration in Policy Optimization: Proofs

-Now, we need to make the infinite series to converge.
-To this purpose, we have to select the learning rate $\alpha$ and the barrier parameter $\eta$ such that the argument of the series is less than 1.
-Hence, following Lemma~\ref{lemma:ub_sample_gradient_norm}, we have to select $\alpha$ such that,
+Now, we select the learning rate $\alpha$ and the barrier parameter $\eta$ such that the argument of the summation is less than 1, so that the sum converges and the remainder vanishes.
+Following Lemma~\ref{lemma:ub_sample_gradient_norm}, we have to select $\alpha$ such that,